-stakeholders new POPs

-conducted and

-validated by

-stakeholders.

-3. National TA Identification of 3.1.National 34,747 36,000

-capacities national capacities regulatory and 2 0,000

 assessment and for new POPs policy framework

 priority setting management and and institutional

 for management priority setting of capacities to

 of new POPs new POPs risk manage new POPs

 reduction options assessed;

-1 3.2.Prioritization of
+3.2.Prioritization of

 new POPs risk

 reduction options

 based on criteria,

 cost and benefit

 and inventory

 results completed.

-4. NIP TA Government 4.1.Updated and 18,947 25,000
+4. NIP TA Government 4.1.Updated and 15,500 4,000

 formulation, endorsement and reviewed NIP

 endorsement and submission of drafted;

 submission updated NIP to 4.2.NIP endorsed

 SC Conference of by the Government

 Parties and submitted to

 the SC Conference

 of Parties

 (select)

-5. Impact (select) 10,000 10,000
+5. Impact TA Periodic 5.1.
+Periodic 10,000 10,000

-monitoring and
+monitoring and Monitoring and monitoring reports

+evaluation terminal 5.2.
+Terminal

-evaluation
+evaluation of evaluation report

-Subtotal 2 165,672 214,500
+project

+implementation

+Subtotal 155,000 35,000

-EA Management Cost 2 15,920 20,500
+EA Management Cost 2 15,000 5,000

-Total EA Cost 181,592 235,000
+Total EA Cost 170,000 40,000